 Step 3 - Locking Your Helmet

 When you are ready to lock your bike helmet onto your bike, you will first lift the seat.
 Use one of the D rings or metal loops at the end of one of your helmet straps and loop it over the inward turning hook that you installed underneath your bike seat.
 The strap on your helmet should be just long enough to allow your helmet to hang on the side of your bike and allow for you to securely close your locking seat.
-The L bolt you installed should be fairly strong and will make it impossible for anyone to pull your helmet off your bike forcibly.
+The L hook you installed should be fairly strong and will make it impossible for anyone to pull your helmet off your bike forcibly.
 Also with your bike seat locked securely down, no one will be able to lift your helmet strap off of the hook you have created.